de3sin/sorting/README.md

 # sorting
-Basic Sorting Algorithms Written In C++
+Some Basic Sorting Algorithms Written In C++